PeaceMaker Threat Detection is a Windows kernel-based application that detects advanced techniques used by malware.

 The competition’s red team is primarily industry security professionals, which is why I decided my own defense platform would be useful.
-In a project like this, I can make sacrifices to factors such as performance that widely-employed AV/EDR companies can’t make, allowing me to make decisions I couldn’t get away with in a real product.
+In a project like this, I can make sacrifices to factors such as performance that widely-employed AV/EDR companies can’t make, allowing me to make decisions I couldn’t get away with in a real product, developer said.

 - View what code started a process (stack trace).